 Where do you live?
 How have you made your home your own?

-I live in Soho in a five-floor walk up with a green and cream tiled floor… random to say the least!
+I live in Soho in a five-floor walk up with a green and cream tiled floor… it’s quite random!
 As with all Hong Kong apartments there wasn’t a scrap of furniture when my boyfriend and I moved in and I was a bit lost on where to begin.
 I started off with a very impractical cowhide and just kept looking for bits and pieces I loved.
 The finished look is a combination of giant broken clocks and distressed metal coffee tables but I think it works… a bit of high and low is the way to go with these things I guess.

 My mum quilts and the sofa is covered in her creations, it makes me feel closer to her when she is so far away.
 To be honest it is my boyfriend that makes this apartment feel like home… and the huge Slim Aarons framed print on the wall that we fell in love with during a trip to Paris.